 Those women who, after completing their noviceship, have made their first vows.
 They continue to be in this period of formation for at least six years after which they make their final profession.
 Final profession generally takes place in Rome where we have our international motherhouse (Villa Lanta).

-The initials of our congregation, they stand for Religieuses du Sacré-Coeur de Jesu.
-We were founded in France and this is our French name.
-We refer to ourselves as Religious of the Sacred Heart.
+The initials for sisters within our congregation, they stand for our French name: Religieuses du Sacré-Coeur de Jesu.
+In English, we refer to ourselves as Religious of the Sacred Heart.
+RSCJ is both singular and plural in use.

 The superior of the international Society of the Sacred Heart.
 Currently, the Superior General is Kathleen Conan, RSCJ, from the United States - Canada Province.